http403/tailscale-caddy/README.md

 # Caddy over Tailscale

-This repository contains an example Docker Compose configuration that servers Caddy over Tailscale using side car method.
+This repository contains an example Docker Compose configuration that serves Caddy over Tailscale using an approximation to sidecar pattern.

 This have the benefits of not needing to use a privileged container, mounting TUN device, and using host network mode.
 The downside will be the need to create a new image.